dannyverdel/portfolio/README.md

 </details>
 <details>
   <summary>Portfolio</summary>
-  This is a self made website which is quite similair to this portfolio.
-But this is to display my HTML and CSS skills too.
-I made this as an assignment for school.
+  This is a project I made for school.
+For this I only used HTML and CSS and some modified bootstrap.
+It was not hard to make but I am really satisfied with the looks and result of it.
 </details>